Life’s plot twists, especially the painful ones can leave us feeling lonely and disconnected, often when we’re

-Join me as I make sense of life.
+Join us as we make sense of life.

 My daughter’s childhood cancer changed me.

 I now seek understanding before judgement.
 I hurt more often.
 I laugh louder.
 I am quick to find gratitude and forgiveness.
 I cry more easily and my hope is so deep and rich, you could taste it.

 From the trenches of my daughters childhood cancer I write my own stories and those of our warrior companions.

 Tanya’s words touch my SOUL